nejyeah/DeepPicker-python/README.md

     --mrc_number, int, the default value is -1, so all particles in the micrographs with coordinate file will be extracted.
     --coordinate_symbol, string, the symbol of the coordinate file, like '_manualpick'.
 The coordinate files should be in the same directory as micrographs.
     --save_dir, string, specify the diretory to save the extracted samples.
-    --save_file, string, specify the file to save the extracted samples, e.g., 'gammas.pickle'
+    --save_file, string, specify the file to save the extracted samples, e.g., 'trpv1.pickle'

 run the script `extractData.py`:

-    # extract the samples of spliceosome
+    # extract the samples of molecule A
-    python extractData.py --inputDir '/media/bioserver1/Data/paper_test/ss/train' --particle_size 320 --mrc_number 300 --coordinate_symbol '_manual_checked' --save_dir '../extracted_data' --save_file 'ss.pickle'
+    python extractData.py --inputDir '/media/bioserver1/Data/paper_test/molecule_A/train' --particle_size 320 --mrc_number 300 --coordinate_symbol '_manual_checked' --save_dir '../extracted_data' --save_file 'molecule_A.pickle'

-    # extract the samples of gamma-secretase
+    # extract the samples of molecule B
-    python extractData.py --inputDir '/media/bioserver1/Data/paper_test/gammas/train/' --particle_size 180 --mrc_number 100 --coordinate_symbol '_manual_checked' --save_dir '../extracted_data' --save_file 'gammas.pickle'
+    python extractData.py --inputDir '/media/bioserver1/Data/paper_test/molecule_B/train/' --particle_size 180 --mrc_number 100 --coordinate_symbol '_manual_checked' --save_dir '../extracted_data' --save_file 'molecule_B.pickle'

-After finished, the particles of molecule "spliceosome" and molecule "gamma-secretase" are stored in **'../extracted_data/ss.pickle'** and **'../extracted_data/gammas.pickle'** respectively.
+After finished, the particles of molecule A and molecule B are stored in **'../extracted_data/molecule_A.pickle'** and **'../extracted_data/molecule_B.pickle'** respectively.

 #### 3.2.2 training
 Options for cross-molecule training:

     --train_type, 2, specify the training type
-    --train_inputDir, string, specify the input directory, like '../extracted_data' --train_inputFile, string, specify the input file, like 'ss.pickle;gammas.pickle', the separator must be ';'.
+    --train_inputDir, string, specify the input directory, like '../extracted_data' --train_inputFile, string, specify the input file, like 'molecule_A.pickle;molecule_B.pickle', the separator must be ';'.
 So the particles from different molecules will be trained together.
     --particle_number, int, the default value is -1, so all the particles in the data file will be used for training.
-If it is set to 10000, and there are two kind of molecules, then each one contributes only 5,000 positive samples.
+If it is set to 10000, and there are two kinds of molecules, then each one contributes only 5,000 positive samples.
     --model_save_dir, string, specify the diretory to save the model.
     --model_save_file, string, specify the file to save the model.

 run the script `train.py`:

-    python train.py --train_type 2 --train_inputDir '../extracted_data' --train_inputFile 'ss.pickle;gammas.pickle' --particle_number 10000 --model_save_dir '../trained_model' --model_save_file 'model_demo_type2_ss_gammas'
+    python train.py --train_type 2 --train_inputDir '../extracted_data' --train_inputFile 'molecule_A.pickle;molecule_B.pickle' --particle_number 10000 --model_save_dir '../trained_model' --model_save_file 'model_demo_type2_molecule_A_B'

-After finished, the trained model will be saved in **'../trained_model/model_demo_type2_ss_gammas'**.
+After finished, the trained model will be saved in **'../trained_model/model_demo_type2_molecule_A_B'**.
 The model was trained by 2 different molecules, each contributes 5,000 positive training samples.

 ### 3.3 Train Type 3
 Options for training: